Moshiour027/leadowl-reddit-monitor/README.md

 | [DocForge](https://docforge.techyowls.io) | PDF Generation API | In development |

 Our products are discussed on Reddit.
 We built this tool to find those discussions and provide helpful responses to users asking questions.

+## Transparency About Our Use Case

+**We're being upfront:** TechyOwls is a business.
+We use this tool to find potential customers.
+This is commercial use by Reddit's definition.

+However, our use is:
+- **Read-only** - We never automate posting or commenting
+- **Small-scale** - 12 subreddits, well under 100 QPM
+- **Respectful** - 50% of rate limits, 90-day data retention
+- **Helpful** - We respond to help users, not spam them

+We're indie developers, not enterprise scrapers.
+We made this repo public so Reddit can see exactly what we do.

 ## Why We Need Reddit API Access